Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

-To measure the tissue strain field, we segmented the apical cell surfaces over time and quantified the area $a$ and the elongation tensor $Q_{ij}$ of each cell, which quantifies its shape \cite{Etournay2015,Merkel2017}.
+To measure the tissue strain field, we segment the apical cell surfaces over time and quantify area $a$ and the elongation tensor $Q_{ij}$ of each cell.
+The cell elongation tensor is defined such that the co-rotational changes in the elongation tensor $Q_{ij}$ correspond to the accumulated pure shear strain \cite{Etournay2015,Merkel2017}.
 Since no cell divisions or rearrangements appear in the region of interest following the laser ablation, we quantify the tissue strain field ${U}_{ij}(\bm{r}, t)$ from the change in cell shape and size relative to their values before the ablation, see Methods.
 The strain field tensor consists of the isotropic strain component $U_{kk}$ and traceless-symmetric component $\tilde{U}_{ij}$ which we denote as pure shear strain component.
-In Fig. \ref{fig:ablation} (A.\textit{iv}) we show the pure shear strain field component $\tilde{U}_{xy}$ at $100s$ after the laser ablation, which exhibits a clear spatial pattern, see SI Fig. 2 (A) for the other traceless-symmetric component and isotropic component of experiment 1 and SI Fig. 3 (A) for all components of the experiment 2.
+In Fig. \ref{fig:ablation} (A.\textit{iv}) we show the pure shear strain field component $\tilde{U}_{xy}$ at $50s$ after the laser ablation, which exhibits a clear spatial pattern.
+See SI Fig. 3 (A) for the other traceless-symmetric component and the isotropic component.

-Our goal is to find the relationships between the induced strain field and the forces induced by the ablation.
+Our goal is to find the relationships between the induced strain field and the stresses induced by the ablation.
 Since the process of ablation does not introduce any net force, the dominant component of the induced force field will be dipolar.
 Therefore, we aim to relate components of the strain field at distance $\vec{r}$ from the ablation to the components of the force dipole tensor, as illustrated in Fig.~\ref{fig:ablation} (B.\textit{i,ii}).